Gresham mother, two kids dead in alleged murder-suicide - NewsBreak

 Gresham mother, two kids dead in alleged murder-suicide

-The Gresham Police Department has determined the deaths of a 31-year-old mother and her two children were the result of a murder-suicide.
+The Gresham Police Department have determined the deaths of a 31-year-old mother and her two children were the result of a murder-suicide.

 If you or someone you know is experiencing a mental health crisis or is contemplating suicide, help is available: